 Similar to URF itself, the ARURF combines the temporary game mode that is URF with the permanent game mode ARAM.

 In essence, ARURF is exactly what its name stands for, All Random Ultra Rapid Fire, in which players are given a random champion to use, instead of picking it for themselves the way they would do in regular URF.
-The current ARURF has been released in patch 12.9, as a successor to the One for All game mode.
+If you love the randomness of ARURF but want to bring that element into your regular games, check out LoL champion randomizer that spins a wheel to generate a random LoL champion for you.
+The current ARURF has been released in patch 12.9, as a successor to the One for All game mode

 Why is URF Not Permanent in League of Legends?